I’m Gabriella Volpe, B.Ed.

 Subscribe to my newsletter where I invite you to breathe deeply, examine your educational beliefs, and begin to dismantle internalized ideas about how children learn.

-I am an educational consultant, licensed teacher, and mom to a disabled son.
+I am an educational consultant, licensed teacher, trauma-informed specialist, and mom to a disabled son.

 I know firsthand what it’s like to be the primary caregiver to a child who does not fit a system, a set of rules, and a generic outline.
 I learned that rather than forcing my son into my life, I needed to find ways to fit into his.